Click on the course titles below to view general syllabi for Biology courses.

 BIOL 346 (3) Microbes and Society

 An elementary course in molecular biology primarily for Arts students.
 The historical development of recent discoveries in molecular biology with emphasis on bacteria and viruses and their interaction with humans.
-Please consult the Faculty of Science Credit Exclusion List.
+(Consult the Credit Exclusion list within the Faculty of Science section of the Calendar.)
 Not for credit in Life Sciences.
 [3-0-0]

 ________________________________________